SpannerProtocol/web-docs/docs/getting_started.md

 We believe that a successful decentralized crypto project needs 3 key elements: asset, liquidity and growth.
 Specifically, a crypto project needs to issue their assets (e.g. tokens), provision liquidity for the tokens through exchange platforms and devise a strategy to grow their community (e.g. users/token holders).

-The Spanner Launchpad provides projects with asset, liquidity and growth, **3-in-1 on Spanner Protocol**.
+Spanner provides projects with asset, liquidity and growth, **3-in-1 on Spanner Protocol**.
 This can be done with little-to-no code.
 Thus, we make it super easy and accessible for new projects to get started.

-Furthermore, we provide the following tools built on a solid decentralized protocol (Parity Substrate) and designed with **community-first** in mind:
-- Out-of-box Components: Just configure.
-Components already solve real-world problems.
-Projects can launch on with pre-built Growth Components.
-- Liquid markets: wallets, DEX, users and more.
 ## How does Spanner work?
 Check out the [Spanner Architecture Explained](https://spannerprotocol.medium.com/spanner-architecture-explained-55655b8d0ab4).